ristau/FoodFinder/README.md

 The following **additional** features are implemented:

 - [X] Get user's current location for search
+- [X] Tapping the Phone Number successfully calls the restaurant from detail page (only visible on device, not in simulator)
-- [X] Implement Filter Page to select food type
+- [X] Implement Filter Page to select food category (e.g. French, Indian, Italian, Mexican, etc)
 - [X] Implemented accessory on the mapview that segues to restaurant detail page
 - [X] Extended search to filter on results so mapview displays filtered results if applicable
-- [X] Tapping the Phone Number successfully calls the restaurant from detail page (only visible on device, not in simulator)
+- [X] Added App icon and launch screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):